planet-nine-app/teleportation/README-UX.md

 Resources on the internet are mapped to URIs.
 These URIs let our browsers traverse from one computer to another to whereever that resource is physically located.
 Often times the resource at these locations will pull in other resources.
-Because *discovery* of these URIs is done almost entirely through search engines, of which 80%+ is Google.
-Only 5% of websites get more than ten hits from search a month, and 90% of websites get no hits at all.
+Because *discovery* of these URIs is done almost entirely through search engines, of which 80%+ is Google, only 5% of websites get more than ten hits from search a month, and 90% of websites get no hits at all.

-From a UX perspective, navigating to a website, entering text, hoping what I want shows up, navigating to a landing page, trying to figure out where to go to get what I want, getting frustrated and heading back to search, putting in something more specific, having the same results come up in a diferent order... well you get the idea.
+From a UX perspective, navigating to a search website, entering text, hoping what I want shows up, navigating to a landing page, trying to figure out where to go to get what I want, getting frustrated and heading back to search, putting in something more specific, having the same results come up in a diferent order... well you get the idea.
 It's bad.

 ## The Problem